-The Real Reasons Blake Shelton And Miranda Lambert Split Finally Revealed
+Real Reasons Blake Shelton And Miranda Lambert Split Supposedly Revealed

 “This time last year, there was no light at the end of the tunnel for me, personally,” the country crooner admitted.
 “There was a point there where I thought I didn’t even want to exist anymore.
 I told people I wished I could go into a coma and wake up a year from now.”

-At the same time, Hollywood Life is reporting that the former couple also argued about having kids.
+At the same time, Hollywood Life reports that the former couple also argued about having kids.
 Shelton has been open about his desire to start a family in the past.
 Lambert, unfortunately, had different plans.
 She reportedly believed they were in the prime of their lives and wanted to wait until the timing was right to have children.

 Taken together, all of these obstacles led to their divorce in the summer of 2015.
 It didn’t take long for Shelton and Lambert to move on with their lives.
 In fact, within months of the split Shelton was dating his Voice co-star Gwen Stefani while Lambert was hooking up with Anderson East.